Jmtechh/Troubleshooting-Excel/README.md

 <h2>Program walk-through:</h2>

 The first thing you should do is enter into excel in safe mode.
+This is a good troubleshooting practice because it allows you to isolate different applications that may be causing start up issues with Outlook.

 <img src="https://i.imgur.com/HPlrEYV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>